FrontendMasters/front-end-handbook/practice/skills.md

 Basic to advanced HTML, CSS, DOM, JavaScript, HTTP/URL, and browser skills are assumed for any type of front-end developer.

-Beyond HTML, CSS, DOM, JavaScript, HTTP/URL, and browser development, a front-end developer could be skilled in one of the following:
+Beyond HTML, CSS, DOM, JavaScript, HTTP/URL, and browser development, a front-end developer could be skilled in one or more of the following:

 * Content management systems (aka CMS)
 * Node.js